Mitali92/SYSC5709W-Project/ProblemStatement.md

 **PROPOSAL**

-Through this project we are planning to build a system called BOOKbible (Book Management System).
+Through this project we are planning to build a system called Bookify (Book Management System).
 Book Bible attempts to reduce the paper usage by introducing the Software Application for managing the book tracking system.

-The process of developing and managing the BOOKbible itself consists of three main activities:
+The process of developing and managing the Bookify itself consists of three main activities:
 1. Authorising the software to enter/modify the record information of every book
 2. Storage of this information in a database and
 3. Authorising the software to track the book lending history by providing the book exchange time stamps